Mahfazzalin/MAHF_DDoS/README.md

 ## easy using:

-- 1 Type start to begin an attack.
+- 1 Type "start" to begin an attack.
 - 2 Enter the target IP address.
 - 3 Enter the target port number
 - 4 Choose the attack mode (tcp, udp, or http).
 - 5 Specify the number of worker threads and processes.
-- 6 Type stop to halt the attack.
+- 6 Type "stop" to stop the attack.
-- 7 Type exit to exit the tool.
+- 7 Type "exit" to exit the tool.
-- 8 Type help to display the help menu.
+- 8 Type "help" to display the help menu.

 ## Requirements